← Back to practice catalog

 --> shed marketing --> protect transactional lane

-What it looks like — User opts out; marketing still arrives for minutes.
-A regulator letter follows.
+What users saw — User opts out.
+Marketing still arrives for minutes.
+Regulator letter follows.

-Why it happens — Aggressive caching of preferences without invalidation on update; eventual consistency between profile service and notification router.
+Why — Aggressive caching without invalidation on update.
+Eventual consistency between profile service and notification router.

-What good teams do — Short TTL plus explicit invalidation on change; pessimistic read for marketing category flags; audit every send decision with the version of prefs used.
+What good teams do — Short TTL plus explicit invalidation on change.
+Pessimistic read for marketing flags.
+Audit every send with pref version used.

-How to use this in an interview — State clearly that channel delivery ≠ human attention, and that lanes and reputation are first-class.
-One sentence on why stale opt-out cache is worse than slow email.
+How to use this in an interview — State that channel delivery ≠ human attention.
+Lanes and reputation are first-class.
+Stale opt-out cache is worse than slow email.

 Bottlenecks and tradeoffs